luc-lynx/googlectf-2018-mitm/README.md

 ```

-In the code above I used the shared key I got during the experiment.
+In the code above I used the shared key I got from the experiment.
 The code just uses the 32-byte value that produces the mentioned shared key and passes client's nonce and proof to the server.
-Then it encryps ```b'getflag'``` using the shared key and reads the frag from the server.
+Then it encrypts ```b'getflag'``` using the shared key and reads the frag from the server.

 The code produces the following output: